Ze-brookes/recipes/_recipes/blueberry-muffins.md

 ---
 Blueberry Muffins a lovely variation of the vanilla muffin!
 (If you are not a fan of blueberries leave them out or swap them for another fruit or chocolate chips.)

+**Serves:** Eight large muffins/ten medium-sized muffins/20-22 mini muffins

+**Prep time:** 10 minutes

+**Cook time:** 20 minutes/ 9-12 minutes for mini-muffins

 ![Blueberry muffins still in their cases, in their muffin tray](../uploads/imag0861.jpg "Blueberry Muffins")

+**Tip!** If you plan on making the larger muffins, we recommend adding 1 to 2 tablespoons of water into any empty muffin cases that you have available.
+This way the cups with water will heat up at the same rate as the cups with muffin batter which will help the muffins bake more evenly.

 ### Ingredients